brdtrpp/class2/README.md

 #CLASS

-##TO-DO
-* Search Function
-* Locations for classes
+##To-Do
-* Refunding
+* Refunding modals and edit modals
+* Recurring needs fixing (start and end)
 * Timezone and Daylight savings time
-* Recurring needs fixing (start and end)
-* Time restrictions
-* TOS and acceptance
 * How it Works on getting paid
 * Star rating system
 * Route on delete on Class Page